A heat wave is bringing searing temperatures to New York and the I-95 corridor – and Washington DC could hit 100 degrees

 The extreme heat and humidity will combine to push the heat index – or how hot it feels – to 100 to 105 degrees over a widespread area, with 110 degrees possible in the southern mid-Atlantic.
 Record overnight low temperatures will increase health risks by reducing the ability for people to cool down at night.

-Heat will build in Washington, DC, Friday and threaten triple-digits Saturday and Sunday.
-The nation’s capitol could potentially hit 100 degrees for the first time in eight years.
+The nation’s capital could potentially hit 100 degrees for the first time in eight years.

 Maryland Gov. Wes Moore on Thursday signed a state of preparedness declaration ahead of the potentially hazardous heat wave.
 An excessive heat watch has been issued for most of the region for Saturday, according to the National Weather Service, with dangerous heat possible and the heat expected to feel between 105 and 110 degrees.